 Forty-four percent of the public comments received corresponded to bicycle, pedestrian, or multi-use facilities.
-In addition, public comment identified the bicycle and pedestrian element of the LRTP to be among the most important elements of the 2018 LRTP update.
+In addition, public comment identified the bicycle and pedestrian element of the LRTP to be among the most important elements of the 2018 LRTP update, as demonstrated by Exhibit 9.15 which shows a sampling of the many active transportation facilities within the Billings urban area.